amr3k/Naba/README.md

 This is a live demo:
 Click [here](http://bit.ly/2vc4ZSf) or [here](http://bit.ly/2v6C5mA)

-You can register a new account to see it from different angle.
+You can register a new account to be able to comment.
 ***
 This script will be continuously updated (currently, It has more than 10K lines of pure PHP code)
 ***